|

 With the latest news and releases from the British Channel Islands of Guernsey and Alderney.

-Hauteville House is a beautiful and eclectic cultural repository.
-Every room is steeped in the sprit of the man and his passions.
-Despite his achievements as an author, Hugo confided in a friend, "I was born to be a decorator".
+decorator".
 That self assessment does him a disservice: his decoration owes more to fine art than DIY and is the prefect complement to the house's permanent art collection.

-Nieuws vande Kanaaleilanden - This is Guernsey - The Guernsey Press website
+Nieuws vande Kanaaleilanden - This is Guernsey - The Guernsey Press website With a dedicated page for arts and another for cinema.

 St. James Concert & Assembly Hall